-Fifth-leading cause of death nationally, and the leading cause of permanent disability and is able to meet the unique and specialized needs of stroke patients.
-These facilities participate in the American Heart Association "Get with the Guidelines" stroke Registry.
+Fifth-leading cause of death nationally, and the leading cause of permanent disability

+In 2016, Ventura County had 1474 patients who were diagnosed with strokes, which were treated at one of five facilities designated as Primary Stroke Centers.
+This certification recognizes that a hospital has achieved a high level of compliance with national standards in stroke care, and is able to meet the unique and specialized needs of stroke patients.
+One of these five facilities, Los Robles Hospital and Medical Center, took it a step further and was certified as a Comprehensive Stroke Center (CSC), which provides for specialty procedures such as removal of a blood clot, known as an Emergent Large Vessel Occlusion (ELVO).
+All of these facilities participate in the American Heart Association "Get with the Guidelines" Stroke Registry.
 We are able to evaluate specific measurements of quality of care and report Core Measures to the State.
 Paramedics are trained to evaluate patients using the Cincinnati Stroke Scale and provide early notification by calling in a "stroke alert" to the hospital so resources can be mobilized to provide immediate treatment of a possible stroke patient upon arrival.
+In, 2016 we developed a pilot study in the east end of our county to screen for ELVO type stroke patients.
+Once identified, using a prehospital screening tool called the Ventura ELVO Score (VES), the patient was transported to our CSC.
+There were 26 ELVO prehospital activations in 2016.
+We hope to expand our ELVO study countywide in 2017 to directly transport ELVO patients from the field to a CSC or a Thrombectomy Capable Acute Stroke Center (TCASC) for this specialized treatment of removing the blood clot.
+In 2017, our plan includes the certification of one or two more of our current Stroke Centers to be a TCASC.
 The primary objective of a stroke system is to coordinate care between the emergency medical system and hospitals so patients possibly suffering from a stroke will receive care within 3 to 4 1⁄2 hours of their first symptoms.

 Ventura County EMS Agency developed a unique identifier which allows us to track a patient's care from the 911 call through their hospital stay.
 One of the intervals we track is the time dispatch is notified to the time a neurologist receives the brain image report.
-In 2015 our median time was 62 minutes.
-Our on-scene time is 11.5 minutes, well below the 15 minute goal.
-We also monitor the time of arrival at the hospital to the time the clot-busting medication t-PA (Tissue Plasminogen Activator) is administered.
-The benchmark goal is within 60 minutes, and in 2015 our median time is 62 minutes.
+In 2016 our median time for this interval is 47 minutes.
+Our on-scene time is 12 minutes, well below the 15 minute goal.
+We also monitor the time of arrival at the hospital to the time the clot-busting medication tPA (Tissue Plasminogen Activator) is administered.
+The benchmark goal is within 60 minutes, and in 2016 our median time is 54 minutes.